 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you have not already completed the training course at Level 1 with us, we advise that you begin at this level to form a base knowledge to build upon.
+If you have not completed the OISC Level 1 training with us, we recommend you begin here as a way to build your knowledge.

-An individual or organisation must be able to demonstrate to OISC the necessary knowledge and skills required to meet the needs of clients seeking immigration advice or services.
-Advice and services can be provided at specified levels and in the ‘asylum’ category, the ‘immigration’ category, or both.
+Advice and services can be provided at specified levels and in the ‘asylum’ category, ‘immigration’ category, or both.

-The OISC Level 1 Competence Assessment has two parts, a multiple choice section, and a scenario-based section.
-The exam is open book, and the training manual that we provide can be taken in with you.
+The OISC Level 1 exam is a competence assessment in two parts.
+These are a multiple-choice section and a scenario-based section.
+The exam is open book, meaning the training manual we provide you can be taken in with you.

 You can find out more about the competence assessment here.